Holiday in the Park is back! ‘Tis the season for glittering lights, festive performances, delicious hot chocolate…and s’more!

 Pro tip: Sit in the first two rows of seats!
 You’ll love it SNOW much more!

-It’s called S’Mores “Village”, but we found more than one location throughout the park, so look for the less crowded areas.
+It’s called S’Mores “Village,” but we found more than one location throughout the park, so look for the less crowded areas.

 If slapstick comedy is your thing, enjoy the crazy antics of Bob Humbug at the Dare Devil Dive Stage.
 (And with two young boys in tow, slapstick is always our thing!)
 Although outdoors, we found this venue to be another good spot to warm up a bit.

 Ditch the boring mall Santa photos by combining your annual Santa photo experience with the thrills and chills of Six Flags Holiday in the Park.
-Just head to the North Poll across from Mrs. Claus’ Kitchen where Mrs. Claus may just meet you in person with further instructions.
+Just head to the North Pole, across from Mrs. Claus’ Kitchen where Mrs. Claus may just meet you in person with further instructions.

 Disclosure: Thank you Six Flags for hosting us.
 Opinions here are all own, as always.